britphan/Flix/README.md

 - [ ] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [x[ User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
 - [x] Customize the navigation bar.